aws-amplify/docs/docs/guides/graphql/subscriptions-by-id.md

 In this guide you will learn how to create a custom GraphQL subscription that will only by connected and triggered by a mutation containing a specific ID as an argument.

 When using the Amplify GraphQL transform library, there will often be times when you need to expand the GraphQL schema and operations created by the `@model` directive.
-One of the most common use cases is when fine grained control is needed for GraphQL subscriptions.
+A common use case is when fine grained control is needed for GraphQL subscriptions.

 Take for example the following GraphQL schema: